Computer Science Degree Overview

 What is the best degree to get in computer science?

 The best computer science degree depends on the individual's professional and educational goals.
-An associate degree offers the quickest path to the field, while a bachelor's is the most widely applicable degree.
+An associate degree in computer science offers the quickest path to the field, while a bachelor's is the most widely applicable degree.
 Master's degrees allow graduates to pursue leadership positions, and doctorates can lead to roles in academia.

 Is there a lot of math in computer science?